Mileva Marić

-They separated in 1914, with Marić taking the boys and returning to Zürich from Berlin.
-They divorced in 1919; that year Einstein married again.
-When he received the Nobel Prize in 1921, he transferred the money to Marić, chiefly to support their sons; she had access to the interest.
-In 1930, their second son Eduard had a breakdown at about age 20 and was diagnosed with schizophrenia.
-With expenses mounting by the late 1930s for his institutional care, Marić sold two of the three houses she and Einstein had purchased.
-He made regular contributions to his sons' care, which he continued after emigrating to the United States with his second wife (Elsa, his first cousin).
+Mileva Marić (Милева Марић, [milěːva mǎːritɕ]; 19 December 1875 – 4 August 1948), sometimes called Mileva Marić-Einstein (Милева Марић-Ајнштајн), was a Serbian physicist and mathematician.
+She showed intellectual aptitude from a young age and studied at Zürich Polytechnic in a highly male dominated field, after having studied medicine for one semester at Zürich University.
+Her studies included differential and integral calculus, descriptive and projective geometry, mechanics, theoretical physics, applied physics, experimental physics, and astronomy.
+One of her study colleagues at university was her future husband Albert Einstein, to whose early work Marić is thought by some to have contributed (in particular the annus mirabilis papers).

 Biography

 On 19 December 1875, Mileva Marić was born into a wealthy family in Titel in Austria-Hungary (today Serbia) as the eldest of three children of Miloš Marić (1846–1922) and Marija Ružić-Marić (1847–1935).
-Shortly after her birth, her father ended his military career and took a job at the court in Ruma and later in Zagreb.

-She began her secondary education in 1886 at a high school for girls in Novi Sad, but changed the following year to a high school in Sremska Mitrovica.
+She began her secondary education in 1886 at a high school for girls in Novi Sad (today Serbia), but changed the following year to the Mitrovica Gymnasium in Sremska Mitrovica (today Serbia).
 Beginning in 1890, Marić attended the Royal Serbian Grammar School in Šabac.
 In 1891, her father obtained special permission to enroll Marić as a private student at the all-male Royal Classical High School in Zagreb.
 Her mathematics teacher was Vladimir Varićak.
 She passed the entrance exam and entered the tenth grade in 1892.
 She won special permission to attend physics lectures in February 1894 and passed the final exams in September 1894.
 Her highest grades were in mathematics and physics, both "very good", one grade below the highest "excellent".
-That year she fell seriously ill and decided to move to Switzerland, where on 14 November, she started at the "Girls High School" in Zurich.
+That year she fell seriously ill and decided to move to Switzerland, where on 14 November she started at the Girls High School in Zurich.
 In 1896, she passed her Matura-Exam, and started studying medicine at the University of Zurich for one semester.

 In the fall of 1896, Marić switched to the Zurich Polytechnic (later Eidgenössische Technische Hochschule, ETH), having passed the mathematics entrance examination with an average grade of 4.25 (scale 1–6).
 She enrolled for the diploma course to teach physics and mathematics in secondary schools (section VIA) at the same time as Albert Einstein.
 She was the only woman in her group of six students, and the fifth woman to enter that section.
-She would have had to have been extraordinarily talented to overcome the restrictions on the admission of women.
-She and Einstein became close friends quite soon.
-In October, Marić went to Heidelberg to study at Heidelberg University for the winter semester 1897/98, attending physics and mathematics lectures as an auditor.
+Marić and Einstein became close friends quite soon.
+In October, Marić went to Heidelberg to study at Heidelberg University for the winter semester of 1897/98, attending physics and mathematics lectures as an auditor.
 She rejoined the Zurich Polytechnic in April 1898, where her studies included the following courses: differential and integral calculus, descriptive and projective geometry, mechanics, theoretical physics, applied physics, experimental physics, and astronomy.